 Not all washers have this feature, but allergen cycles on laundry machines can make a big difference at home.

 If you have pets or frequently work outside, dust mites and pet dander can be extra hard to get rid of.
-Allergen cycles typically include as an extra rinse at a high temperature.
+Allergen cycles typically include an extra rinse at a high temperature.

 6) Get Rid of Carpeting